Dave-team/Knowledge-base/Priorities.md

 **Whatever I say is okay**
 Stop trying to be perfect and just say the things that come up without thinking whether it’s good enough.
 Just be you.
 Personal questions are personal to me, so just be vulnerable.
 In group conversations, it mainly doesn't matter what you say - you just need to say whatever you think as the topic will move on quickly.
 Nobody demands perfection - that's just in my head.
 I'm not as important as to never be allowed to make mistakes.
 I do and I will continue to and that's okay - Expose yourself as this non perfect human being

-## Rituals
-**Mornings**
-Directly after waking up
-- 5 mindful breaths
-- Repeat mantras as written in Notes
-- Go over the things I am grateful for
-- Important habit to break: no phone

-Health
-- Workout / Stretching / Yoga
-- Minimum 10 minutes meditation

-Time left (optional)
-- Reading / drawing
-- Mindfulness: drinking tea, making a nice breakfast
-- Journal.
-Be grateful for what I have and have done and reflect on strenghts and past successes
-- Breathing excercise

-Getting ready
-- Take supplements
-- Cold shower: a bit longer each time
-- Skincare routine

-**Work**
-- Start by setting / reviewing goals for the day
-- Regular mindful breaths / mindful breathing spaces.
-Especially when feeling overwhelm
-- Go for a mindful walk

-End of work day:
-- Review + log achievements for the day
-- Set goals for the next day

-**Evenings**
-After work
-- Cooking
-- Reflect on the day / Affirm key philosophy and practice gratefulness / Visualize doing things well, the person I want to be, and/or how I will handle tough upcoming challenges
-- Reading / drawing
-- Follow curiosity: watch series/film/documentary/YouTube
-- Depending on mood: more exercise / read from Knowledge Base / just relax

-Bedtime routine
-- Brush teeth + floss
-- Skincare
-- Once in bed, body meditation: full awareness to the different parts of the body - potentially another round of affirmations and visualization
-- Important habit to break: no phone